egorbaty/draft-httpbis-secondary-server-certs/draft-egorbaty-httpbis-secondary-server-certs.md

     organization: Apple
     email: "e_gorbaty@apple.com"

-normative:
-  RFC5246:
-  RFC7230:
-  RFC8446:
-  RFC9113:
-  RFC9114:
-  RFC9261:

-informative:
-  RFC7838:

 --- abstract

-A use of TLS Exported Authenticators is described which enables HTTP/2 and HTTP/3 servers to offer additional certificate-based credentials after the connection is established.
-The means by which these credentials are used with requests is defined.
+This document defines a way for HTTP/2 and HTTP/3 servers to send additional certificate-based credentials after a TLS connection is established, based on TLS Exported Authenticators.

 --- middle

 # Introduction

-HTTP clients need to know that the content they receive on a connection comes from the origin that they intended to retrieve it from.
-The traditional form of server authentication in HTTP has been in the form of a single X.509 certificate provided during the TLS ([RFC5246], [RFC8446]) handshake.
+HTTP {{!HTTP=RFC9110}} clients need to know that the content they receive on a connection comes from the origin that they intended to retrieve it from.
+The traditional form of server authentication in HTTP has been in the form of a single X.509 certificate provided during the TLS {{!TLS13=RFC8446}} handshake.

-Many existing HTTP [RFC7230] servers also have authentication requirements for the resources they serve.
-Of the bountiful authentication options available for authenticating HTTP requests, client certificates present a unique challenge for resource-specific authentication requirements because of the interaction with the underlying TLS layer.

-TLS 1.2 [RFC5246] supports one server and one client certificate on a connection.
+TLS supports one server and one client certificate on a connection.
 These certificates may contain multiple identities, but only one certificate may be provided.

 Many HTTP servers host content from several origins.
-HTTP/2 [RFC9113] and HTTP/3 [RFC9114]
+HTTP/2 {{!H2=RFC9113}} and HTTP/3 {{!H3=RFC9114}}
-permits clients to reuse an existing HTTP connection to a server provided that the secondary origin is also in the certificate provided during the TLS handshake.
+permit clients to reuse an existing HTTP connection to a server provided that the secondary origin is also in the certificate provided during the TLS handshake.
 In many cases, servers choose to maintain separate certificates for different origins but still desire the benefits of a shared HTTP connection.

-TODO: Multipath extension for QUIC makes HTTP/3 shared connections much more desirable?

 The ability to maintain seperate certificates for different origins can also allow proxies that cache content from secondary origins to communicate to clients that they can service some